This October, Somerset County invites you to…

 Please visit www.SCHistoryWeekend.com as you plan your trip and before you travel for the most up-to-date information.

-Somerset County is pleased to offer Journey through the Past visitors free commemorative history trading cards—a fun way for everyone to learn about the people and events that shaped life in Somerset County, the state of New Jersey, and the United States of America.
-Each card features a notable person, place, event, or theme taken from four centuries of Somerset County’s rich history and deals out unique facts, activities … and even a few mysteries to solve!
+Somerset County is pleased to offer Journey Through the Past visitors free commemorative history trading cards—a fun way for everyone to learn about the people and events that shaped life in Somerset County, the state of New Jersey, and the United States of America.
+Each card features a notable person, place, event, or theme taken from four centuries of Somerset County’s rich history.
 Ask for trading cards when visiting the participating historic sites across the county—most sites offer at least one card.
 Visit our website and click Trading Cards to access more fun stuff!

 www.SCHistoryWeekend.com.